 Do you want to quit your job and start your own business?

 DON’T – because it should work the other way around.
 You should first try to start your own business, then later on – quit your job.

-These and more are some of the advise I gave in today’s edition of Reader Mail.
+These and more are some of the advice I gave in today’s edition of Reader Mail.

 Hi!
 I just came across your website while trying to search for good businesses in the Philippines.
 But I think I found something better.
 Your blog is really helpful, I must say.

 Anyway, I am just a regular salaried employee with no savings whatsoever, but I really want to build my own business.
 How do you think should I start?

 Hi, congratulate yourself first for having the initiative to search for good businesses in the country.
 It means there’s a spark of entrepreneurial spirit within you.